pyserial/pyserial/pyserial/documentation/pyserial_api.rst

       most servers do).
 Enable this option when :meth:`getCTS` does not work as expected, i.e. for servers that do not send notifications.

+    - ``timeout=<value>``: Change network timeout (default 3 seconds).
+This is useful when the server takes a little more time to send its answers.
+The timeout applies to the initial Telnet / :rfc:`2271` negotiation as well as changing port settings or control line change commands.

     - ``debug``: Prints diagnostic messages (not useful for end users).

 ``socket://``